bdunderscore/modular-avatar/docs~/docs/reference/global-collider.md

 You can place this component on any game object and define its shape like a standard capsule or VRChat Physbone collider.

 The implementation strategy may differ by platform.
-On VRChat, the number of global colliders is limited, so this component will take over one of the base colliders (fingers and hands) in order to implement the global collider.
+On VRChat, the number of global colliders is limited, so this component will take over one of the base colliders (fingers) in order to implement the global collider.

 On other platforms, we may implement this in a different way.